dkriegner/xrayutilities/README.md

 By default the installation procedure tries to enable OpenMP support (recommended).
 It is disabled silently if OpenMP is not available.
-It can also be disable by using the *--without-openmp* option for the installation:
+It can also be disabled by using the *--without-openmp* option for the installation:

-    pip install --global-option="--without-openmp" xrayutilities

-or

-    python setup.py --without-openmp install
+    python setup.py build_ext --without-openmp install

 Requirements
 ------------